 In the case of re-usable cups the solution is in long term use.
 It is estimated that a single cup need to be used at least 100 times before you can start making the difference.
 Glass being the best material over other plastic, ceramic or metal.
-That’s one, but there is 100’s of other products we are encouraged to invest in “to help the planet”.
-We are facing a lot of marketing labeled eco-friendly or sustainable but there is just very little science and regulations behind those names.
+There is 100’s other products we are encouraged to invest in “to help the planet”, facing a lot of eco-friendly labeled marketing but there is just very little science and regulations behind those statements.
 It’s highly frustrating and makes consumers job much more difficult.
-You can only do as much research so not blame yourself if your choice ended up not being what you have bought into.
+You can only do as much research so do not blame yourself if your choice ended up not being what you have bought into.

 Pressure from people around you

-Changing you long term habits can be difficult on its own but you often need to deal with the people around you and answer all those questions along the way which can make you feel difficult and alienated.
-It really can add another level of worry to the process.
+Changing you long term habits is difficult task but you often need to deal with the people around you and answer all those questions along the way which can make you feel difficult, different, alienated.
+It really can add another level of worry.